GDQuest/website/content/docs/guidelines/best-practices/checklist/index.md

 - [ ] I followed the code style guidelines and syntax rules
     - [ ] Docstrings start with `##`
     - [ ] Signals are plain verbs in past tense and do not repeat class names
-    - [ ] No parentheses if signals do not pass function parameters
+    - [ ] Signals take no parentheses if they do not pass function parameters
     - [ ] Signals corresponding to the beginning or end of an action are called `<action>_started` or `<action>_finished`
     - [ ] Function names are verbs
     - [ ] Variable names are nouns